 “I want everything we do to be beautiful.
 It’s the way I want to live my life.” – Saul Bass

 Great Britain is the country of gardens and gardeners.
-That is why I studied garden design at internationally respected Oxford College of Garden Design in England.
+That is why I studied garden design at internationally respected The Oxford College of Garden Design in England (Diploma with distinction).
 Among my teachers were landscape architect and author John Brookes (the father of contemporary British garden design), Anthony Paul, Luciano Giubbilei, Susan Dunstall, and Duncan Heather.
-I keep connected to the British and international garden design scene through networking in The Landscaper’s Circle, Garden Masterclass, and Society of Garden Designers.
+I keep connected to the British and international garden design scene through networking in Garden Masterclass, and The Society of Garden Designers.

 I had an inclination towards nature since I can remember.
 I grew up at the outskirts of Warsaw at the time when the city was underdeveloped and abundant with swaths of ruderal meadows and abandoned gardens.
 I spent long summer holidays in the countryside among forests, lakes and mountains, picking berries and mushrooms.
 In my work, I always aim to capture the essence of these natural landscapes.
 I am convinced that gardens are important—for us, here and now, and for future generations.

 I also hold a doctor degree in biology.
 For many years, I researched the connection between environment and individual brain development.
 The studies gave me full appreciation of how our surroundings and the way we interact with them can influence our wellbeing.

 During my scientific career, I successfully taught generations of biomedical master students the statistical methodology to model experimental biological data.
 Teaching means explaining complex matters in such a way that they become simple to understand.
 I use skills acquired as an academic teacher to help my clients understand intricacies of garden design during garden coaching sessions.